gwstaten/wordl/README.md

 ```

 Now you enter the how frequently during the search the code should print an update.
 This number is given in seconds.
 If you don't want it to output these prints you should put `0`.
 I will do this for this search because it won't take a super long time.

+(Note, if a value is given, you will be given one or two more prompts.
+The first asks if you would like to store updates for later continuation, this is recommended for convenience for longer searches, however it will slightly slow the search down due to updating the saved files at every update print.
+If you select `y` for this option you will be given yet another prompt where you give a keyword for the search)
+(To pause a search with the store updates for later continuation option on simply shut the window running the search, then when the program is run again later, it will notice the save files, and prompt you if you would like to continue a save search)

 ```bash
 $ ./wordl